-Change Management Part 1: The Change Curve
+Change Management Part 1: Open Communication and The Change Curve

 Kara Sundar: What can go wrong here is sometimes expectations are too high.
 You oversell the idea before you’re even ready to talk to them about how this actually impacts them.

-Host: On this episode of ICTV, we’re talking about a topic that impacts all organizations, whether you’re rolling out a new technology or going through a merger: Change Management.
+Host: On this episode of ICTV, we’re talking about a topic that impacts all organizations, whether you’re rolling out new technology or going through a merger: Change Management.
 Mastering change management comes down to a few things, open communication and understanding the change curve.
 So today, we’re talking with Change Management Consultant Kara Sundar to learn more.

-On screen: What is the change curve?
+What is the Change Curve?

 Kara: The change curve is something we’re all familiar with in our personal lives.
 Some of our favorite stories have someone who gets information; they might be excited or overwhelmed.
 Then they go through a valley of despair where they’re fighting against the obstacles and coming out on the other side victorious.
 And so, the mistake we make when communicating through a change is we think of it as a linear path.
 We feed people information, they accept it, it gets to the next phase, and you’re done.
 But what we don’t realize is there is a real opportunity for communications consultants and experts out there to take advantage of that change curve, to realize where individuals might be along that path.

-On screen: What are the stages of the Change Curve?
+What are the stages of the Change Curve?

 So, when we talk about the change curve, a very common methodology that we change managers use is the Prosci ADKAR methodology.
 And the first stage of ADKAR is awareness.
 This is when a new change is initiated and people are hearing about it for the first time.
 So be careful about that, and make sure that you’re laying the foundation, getting people excited and positive and motivated to learn more, getting them ready to hear more, and being able to adapt, but not overselling.